hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

   </div>
 </div>

 <br>Kishwar has held various roles at some of the fastest growing tech startups in Bangladesh (Pathao, Truck Lagbe) before joining forces with Tishad to launch Kludio.
-Kishwar's mix of operational, growth, and marketing prowess mixed with Tishad's tech expertise makes them the perfect team to attack the Kludio opportunity.
+Kishwar's mix of operational, growth, and marketing prowess combined with Tishad's tech expertise makes them the perfect team to attack the Kludio opportunity.

 <!-- Rida -->